James Marshall's Miscellaneous Page

 High IQ Societies

 The most famous high IQ society is probably Mensa, which accepts people whose IQ places them in the top 2% of the population.
-There are also a number of other societies, and you can find some information about them at this Polymath Systems page and the IQ World Review, which also links to tests.
+There are also a number of other societies, and you can find some information about them at this Polymath Systems page.
 Many of the less exclusive societies will accept ACT, SAT, and GRE scores, which is rather convenient.
-Here is a sample of some of the societies that are free to join if you qualify for them: High Potentials Society and Mysterium (98 percentile = top 2%; site down?), Top One Percent Society (TOPS) (99 percentile = top 1%), Colloquy (99.5 percentile = top 0.5%), Infinity International Society (99.63 percentile = top 0.37%), Cerebrals (99.7 percentile = top 0.3%), ISI-Society (99.93 percentile = top 0.07% for full membership).
+Here is a sample of some of the societies that are free to join if you qualify for them: High Potentials Society (HPS) and Mysterium (98 percentile = top 2%; site down?), Top One Percent Society (TOPS) (99 percentile = top 1%), Colloquy (99.5 percentile = top 0.5%), Infinity International Society (IIS) (99.63 percentile = top 0.37%), Cerebrals (99.7 percentile = top 0.3%), ISI-Society (99.93 percentile = top 0.07% for full membership).
 Wikipedia's High IQ Societies page can lead you to more societies and other information.
 There's also a World Intelligence Network (WIN), a society of high IQ societies.
-If you enjoy solving problems, you might find the Uncommonly Difficult IQ Tests page interesting; it has links to society web pages, too.
-And no, I haven't taken the tests they list.
+No, I haven't taken IQ tests available on the web.
 BTW, I don't care a lot about any of this because I can't do much about my own scores and there will always be better and worse people than myself.
 Besides, what you do with what you've got is more important than how well you score on some test.
 I do think it's nice to know at least roughly where I rank though, and taking tests and such can be good mental exercise and stimulation, so I list this stuff mainly as references for satisfying my own curiosity.

 Other